 Is Red Light Therapy Expensive?

 Well, it depends how you look at it.
-If the cost of the DPL for instance (about 300$) seems high to you, consider how much you’ll have to pay for conventional medicine and OTC drugs for a year, for starters.
+If the cost of the DPL light therapy system for example (about 300$) seems high to you, consider how much you’ll have to pay for conventional medicine and OTC drugs for a year, for starters.

 A home red light therapy device is available to you 24/7 for years and years, saving you the cost for OTC drugs, chiropractor treatments, Physiotherapy, massage etc.

-So I believe the answer is no. Light therapy for pain is not expensive.
+So IMO the answer is no. Light therapy for pain is not expensive.

 Is Red Light Therapy Safe?
-Are Their side Effects?
+Are There Any side Effects?

 Except for the occasional skin-redness after treatments (usually caused by over-use), studies have found no side effects or risks from red light therapy.
 FIR heat is so safe that neonatal care units now use infrared heating systems to keep infants warm.